 Wind

 Hurricane Keith, a force 4 storm, raged for three days off the coast of Belize, causing no damage to the two concrete domes built there.
 The shape of the dome allows the wind to pass around the home, eliminating any serious pressure build up and easily withstanding 150 mph winds.
 A dome can withstand over 2300psf forces.
-(A 300mph beach_viewtornado exerts 400psf.)
+(A 300mph tornado exerts 400psf.)
 Because the dome is not flat, the maximum air pressure against it could never be realized.
 The margin of safety is four times greater than on a flat wall.

 Flying debris may harm the shutters, but will not harm the structure of the dome.
 Even if, on the rare occasion, a large object hit and punctured the dome, the damage would be very local and never cause serious structural damage to the home.
 There is a dome in Port Arthur, Texas that has survived three hurricanes with no damage.
 An interesting side note: During World War II, the Germans’ thin shell structures withstood Allied bombing.
 The bomb would either bounce off the structure or create a localized puncture that was easily and readily patched.